 - Personalized Medicine Coalition

-- The Genetic Information Nondiscrimination Act (GINA) – A Discussion Guide for Clinicians, a resource from the National Coalition for Health Professional Education in Genetics
+- The Genetic Information Nondiscrimination Act (GINA) – A Discussion Guide for Clinicians, a resource developed in collaboration with the National Coalition for Health Professional Education in Genetics

 Publications on Pharmacogenomics Implementations